How to master your instrument: expert tips

 Remember what you’re playing for

-Keep that first goal you had in mind when you’re practising.
+Keep that first goal you had in mind when you’re practicing.
 Remembering this goal will be like dangling a carrot in front of a donkey’s face.
-You’ll stay motivated and your drive will push you harder than you would if you played aimlessly.
+You’ll stay motivated, and your drive will push you harder than you would if you played aimlessly.

 This clear vision you have in your mind will help you find your way whenever you feel demotivated or stumped in your progress.